New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: (HL-)LHC and FCC-hh analyses

 In order to obtain the projections for the HL-LHC and the FCC-hh, we translated the $m_{\mu\mu}$ distribution into $\tau=m^2_{\mu\mu}/s_0$ distribution and rescaled the CMS prediction by the ratio

 where the index $i$ labels the bin, $s_{(0)}$ is the future (present) center-of-mass energy and $L_{(0)}$ is the future (present) luminosity.
 The validity of such scaling for DY cross section was checked at LO using {\tt MadGraph5}~\cite{Alwall:2014hca}.
-Since non-DY backgrounds do not scale in the same way, we neglect such backgrounds in derivation of future projections.
+The non-DY backgrounds, however, do not scale in the same way.
+While $t\bar t$ and $VV$ backgrounds remain subleading at the FCC-hh (directly checked by {\tt MadGraph5}), the $tW$ background becomes relevant (less than an order of magnitude times the SM DY).
+However, the presence of jets and missing energy in the final state allows for designing cuts that can easily suppress this background.
+We therefore neglect any non-DY backgrounds in the derivation of the future projections.

 In all non-resonant searches, as well as resonant search at the LHC and the HL-LHC, the CMS binning of the $\tau$ distribution was used.
 On the other hand, similarly to the MuC searches, the resonant search at FCC-hh uses bins constructed following the hadronic calorimeter resolution described in Eq.~\eqref{eq:hCalRes}.
+For HL-LHC and FCC-hh we assign 2\% systematic uncertainty.

 In the case of multilepton signature for $L_\mu - L_\tau$ model, we derive the exclusion limits and discovery reach by calculating the significance of the signal as